leemov/clarch/README.md

 - for REST HTTP application .
 on project folder , go to `bin/rest` and run command on your terminal.
 `go run rest.go`.

+### database
+if you want to use database, you can find the structure and sample record for postgreSQL in files folder